Police use Taser twice on Marine veteran in Colorado Springs hospital room

-COLORADO SPRINGS, Colo. — Body camera video from Colorado Springs police officers shows the moments officers used a Taser on a Marine veteran in his daughter’s hospital room after refusing to hand over personal property to officers who failed to present a warrant, according to court documents.
+COLORADO SPRINGS, Colo.
+(KMGH) — Body camera footage shows Colorado Springs police officers using a Taser on a Marine veteran in his daughter’s hospital room after refusing to hand over personal property without a warrant, according to court documents.

 In April of 2019, Carl Anderson Jr.’s daughter was flown to UC Health Memorial Hospital in Colorado Springs.
 Andersen says his fiancée accidentally hit his daughter with a vehicle while pulling out of the driveway.